Analytical calculation of self-force effects on a scalar particle in an eccentric orbit around a Schwarzschild black hole: Scalar Field in eccentric motion around a Schwarzschild black hole

+It is now possible to present the expressions for the parameter $B(\chi)$ and the regularized field, respectively; the periodic structure is well preserved at each order in $e$.
+Hence, up to 6PN and $e^4$ (in units of $q$) \begin{widetext}

-The latter result has been computed by taking the PN solution of Klein-Gordon equation for $l\rightarrow+\infty$.
-At this point, the explicit expression for the time-domain regularized scalar field can also be provided, using the MST solutions up to $l = 4$ (included)
+The latter result has been computed by taking the PN solution of the Klein-Gordon equation for $l\rightarrow+\infty$.
+Besides, it is in agreement with the general expression for the $B$ term computed in \cite{Heffernan:2012su}.
+At this point, the explicit expression for the $\chi$-domain regularized scalar field can also be provided, using the MST solutions up to $l = 4$ (included)

 \end{widetext} where $\gamma_E$ is the Euler-Mascheroni constant, and the result reduces to the circular case in the limit $e \to 0$.

-In Figure \ref{fig:Fig_psiR}, we show the impact of the eccentricity with respect to $u_p$ for different values of $e$ and specific points along the orbit, i.e. $t = 0, \Delta T_r/2, \Delta T_r$, with $\Delta T_r$ given by Eq.~\eqref{eq:Tr} .
+In Fig.~\ref{fig:Fig_psiR}, we show the impact of the eccentricity with respect to $y$ for different values of $e$ and different angular configurations, i.e. $\chi = 0, \pi, 2\pi$.
+By carefully looking at Eq.~\eqref{res:reg_field}, it is clear that the only $\chi$-dependence of the field is through trigonometric functions, that reflect the periodic motion of the source.
+This is also shown in the aforementioned plot, where the two lines for $\chi=0$ and $2\pi$ are completely overlapping.

-We notice that, by taking the circular case as reference, for $u_p \gtrsim 1/16$, the scalar field starts to depart from it and during the orbital evolution, also the slope of the curves change sign with respect to the $e\to0$ limit.
-However, because of the PN expansion, by increasing the value of $u_p$ we start to loose accuracy and the true value of the field must be computed through numerical self force simulations, see~\cite{Vega:2013wxa}.
+In the next Section, we will use the results found above to compute the Self-Force components.